InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/reluctance-to-accept-contributions.md

 ## Known Instances

-Philips Healthcare, “Feature Advocate” described in: VK Gurbani et al. (2010) Managing a corporate open source software asset, Communications of the ACM vol. 53(2)
+Philips Healthcare, “Feature Advocate” described in: VK Gurbani et al. (2010) Managing a corporate open-source software asset, Communications of the ACM vol. 53(2)

 ## See Also